“Knowing that shortly I must put off my tent, just as our Lord Jesus Christ showed me.”

 Every Christian has the expectation of eternal life.

-No matter how sorry a life we might have lived as a Christian, every Christian has the prospect of eternity before him or her.
+No matter how sorry we might have lived as Christians, every believer has the prospect of eternity before them.
 No Christian will ever face condemnation,

 The non-Christian will face judgment,

 At the point of belief in Christ’s death to forgive our sins, every Christian receives eternal life (1 Jn 5:11,12).
-We possess eternal life at the point of belief in the death of Christ for our sins (Jn 5:24).
+We possess eternal life at the point of faith in Christ’s death to forgive our sins (Jn 5:24).